openscm/pymagicc/paper/paper.md

-MAGICC^[http://magicc.org] (Model for the Assessment of Greenhouse Gas Induced Climate Change) is widely used in the assessment of future emissions pathways in climate policy analyses, for example in the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [@IPCC2014] and as the climate component in Integrated Assessment Models (IAMs).
+MAGICC^[http://magicc.org] (Model for the Assessment of Greenhouse Gas Induced Climate Change) is widely used in the assessment of future emissions pathways in climate policy analyses, for example in the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [@IPCC2014].
+Integrated Assessment Models (IAMs) utilize MAGICC to model the physical aspects of climate change.
-It has also been used to emulate complex atmosphere-ocean general circulation models (AOGCM) runs from the Coupled Model Intercomparison Projects^[https://cmip.llnl.gov/].
+It has also been used to emulate complex atmosphere-ocean general circulation models (AOGCM) from the Coupled Model Intercomparison Projects^[https://cmip.llnl.gov/].

 MAGICC has
 been under development since the late 1980s and has a hemispherically averaged upwelling-diffusion ocean coupled to an atmosphere layer and a globally averaged carbon cycle model.

-The Pymagicc tool simplifies usage of the model by integrating it into the scientific Python system and by facilitating comparisons with other recently published simple climate models written in Python, such as
+Aiming at broadening the user base of the MAGICC model, the Pymagicc tool simplifies usage of the model by integrating it into the scientific Python system.
+Pymagicc facilitates comparisons with other recently published simple climate models written in Python, such as
 @Gasser2017, @Willner17, and @Millar2017.
-The emissions scenarios used as input to Pymagicc use DataFrames from the Pandas library [@McKinney2010] for creating and modifying of scenarios.
+The emissions scenarios used as input to Pymagicc use DataFrames from the Pandas library [@McKinney2010] for creating and modifying greenhouse gas scenarios.
-To read and write MAGICC configuration and output files in the Fortran Namelist format Pymagicc utilizes the f90nml^[https://github.com/marshallward/f90nml] library.
+Pymagicc utilizes the f90nml^[https://github.com/marshallward/f90nml] library to read and write MAGICC configuration and output files in the Fortran Namelist format.
-All MAGICC model parameters can be modified when running the model.
+All MAGICC model parameters can be modified through pymagicc.

 Pymagicc can be installed using `pip` from the Python Package Index ^[<https://pypi.python.org/pypi/pymagicc>].
 The MAGICC binary, released under a